Ross Sutton: Personal life

 Saved medal of John Paton VC now on display at Stirling Castle in Scotland, home of the regimental museum of the Argyll & Sutherland Highlanders.

 Always a much loved figure in Summer Hill he became a local hero in 1982 when he recovered a Victoria Cross which had been stolen only minutes earlier from nearby St Andrews Church, where it had been donated and displayed.
 Ross Sutton was busy behind the counter when a young man entered his store and asked if he bought medals as well as sold them.
 Sutton said that he did and the man pulled from his pocket the medal he wished to sell, claiming to have inherited it from his grandfather.

 “I knew instantly what it was,” he later recalled, “although dealers in military antiques seldom see one outside a museum or pages of a book.
 The clasp and ribbon were damaged, looked as if it had been pulled with force off a mounting.
 Knowing there are few VC’s in private hands in Australia I knew where this one must have come from, it was stolen from a display case at St Andrew’s Church on Henson Street.
 The lad was breathing heavily, looked as if he had ran all the way from there.
 I asked how much he wanted for it and he shrugged his shoulders, I offered $250 and his face lit up, I told him I had to get the money from a safe in the back and he happily waited while I went out back and discretely called the police.”
 Who had already been alerted to the theft by the church, they asked him to detain the thief as long as possible.

-Being confined to a wheelchair there was no suspicion at the time he was taking, he locked the VC in his safe, knew the medal would vanish forever on the black market if not recovered now and said no matter what happened there was no way he would have given it back to the thief.
+Being a wheelchair user, there was no suspicion at the time he was taking, he locked the VC in his safe, knew the medal would vanish forever on the black market if not recovered now and said no matter what happened there was no way he would have given it back to the thief.
 “The young man turned when a constable placed his hand on his shoulder and I’ll never forget the shocked expression on his face,” Ross later recalled, “he never saw it coming and literally wet his pants.
 I had to give the police an old towel for him to sit on during the ride to Ashfield Police Station, a detective later dropped by to thank me for my help and said the lad cried his heart out when told the true value of the VC.”

 In 1964, Sutton married Josephine Lavender and they adopted three children, Stuart, Yvette and Aletta.
 Sutton died on 22 July 2000, just months before he was due to carry the Paralympic Torch on the final day of the relay in Sydney for the 2000 Games.
 His son Stuart ran on his behalf.